Firearm Defense Lawyer In Tampa

 Though the United States Supreme Court has held that the Second Amendment of the U.S. Constitution guarantees a person the right to bear arms, the Court has also held that that right is not unlimited and that Florida state laws and federal laws can regulate gun ownership and use.
 An experienced Tampa weapons crimes attorney is accustomed to the complexities of firearms case and can fight to make sure your rights are protected.

-If you have been charged with a gun crime in Tama Florida, and you are looking for the best Tampa firearms defense lawyer, contact the Hardy Law Firm today.
+If you have been charged with a gun crime in (Tampa) Florida, and you are looking for the best Tampa firearms defense lawyer, contact the Hardy Law Firm today.

 Florida State Laws Concerning Firearms

-The Florida Legislature has passed a variety of criminal laws pertaining to firearms, including the Tampa weapon offenses of carrying a concealed firearm and carrying a concealed firearm.
+The Florida Legislature has passed a variety of criminal laws pertaining to firearms, including the Tampa weapon offenses of carrying a concealed firearm and felon in possession of a firearm.

 These charges are serious because they have the potential to lead to prison sentences.
 A skilled and diligent Tampa weapon offenses attorney can fight to protect your rights and strive to get you the best possible result in your case.